oppia/oppia-web-developer-docs/Frontend-unit-tests-guide.md

   });
   ```
 - **afterAll**
   The afterAll function is almost never used in the codebase.
 But there is a specific case which it might be very helpful: when a global variable needs to be reassigned during the tests, you need to reset it to the default value after the all the assertions is finished.
-Check an example of this case [here](https://github.com/oppia/oppia/blob/develop/core/templates/services/site-analytics.service.spec.ts#L40-L42).
+Check an example of this case [here](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/services/site-analytics.service.spec.ts#L40-L42).

 - **expect**
   The expect function is used to assert a condition in the test.
 You can check all its methods in the [Jasmine documentation](https://jasmine.github.io/api/edge/global).
-[Here's](https://github.com/oppia/oppia/blob/develop/core/templates/pages/exploration-editor-page/services/graph-data.service.spec.ts#L92-L112) a good example of how to use expect correctly.
+[Here's](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/pages/exploration-editor-page/services/graph-data.service.spec.ts#L92-L112) a good example of how to use expect correctly.

 ### How to choose a file to work on
 When trying to choose the first files to work on, you might get confused.
-All the files are separated by a complexity criteria, so you can focus on files which you feel comfortable working with.
+All the files are separated by complexity criteria, so you can focus on files which you feel comfortable working with.

 |            |      Easy       |     Medium      |        Hard        |
 |------------|:---------------:|:---------------:|:------------------:|